Coronavirus News: Couple ties knot aboard retired Navy aircraft carrier in New York City

 Their wedding was the first of its kind aboard the Baylander.

-"It's out in the open air and it's one of the few places in New York City where you can feel comfortable and feel like there aren't a ton of people breathing on you all," Krauss said.
+"It's out in the open air and it's one of the few places in New York City where you can feel comfortable and feel like there aren't a ton of people breathing on you all the time," Krauss said.

 And it wasn't just a great setting for all the guests who attended.
 It was ideal for Krauss' parents, who watched from their apartment above.